isomerpages/sportsg-corp/_sports-education/Sports Education Programmes.md

 A Risk Assessment Management Plan (RAMS) will be required to be submitted as part of the SEP programme submission.

-**All vendors conducting OAL activities must comply to the criteria on the respective compliance checklists.**
+**All vendors conducting OAL activities must comply with the criteria on the respective compliance checklists.**

-A compliance checklist has been developed to ensure service providers meet the management and operation standards for the water-based and height-based OAL activities.
+A compliance checklist has been developed to ensure service providers meet the management and operation standards for water-based and height-based OAL activities.
 All criteria must be met before services may be procured by schools.
 Compliance with the checklist must be clearly indicated in the programme submission.

 Please refer to the appended [file](/files/Sport%20Education/Sport%20Education%20Programmes/Compliance%20Checklists%20for%20Procurement%20of%20OAL%20Activities_version%204%20Feb%2022.pdf) for the compliance checklists which service providers must submit to schools.